Long-Term Care Ombudsman: 800-640-4661

 • Ombudsman Responsibilities

-• Provide technical support for the development and maintenance of resident and family councils;
+• Support resident and family councils;

-• Witness advance directives
+• Witness advance directives.

 • Tactful and diplomatic